openshift/cluster-logging-operator/docs/administration/output_url_field.md

 * udps: secure TLS over UDP packets.

-If the url scheme is a TLS secure scheme (https, tls, udps) then the `output.secret` MUST NOT be empty, it provides the TLS certificates.
-If the URL scheme is insecure, then `output.secret` is normally empty, but MAY be used for username/password credentials (e.g. for `fluentForward` secure connections)
+If the url scheme is a TLS secure scheme (https, tls, udps) then the `output.tls` MUST NOT be empty, it provides the TLS certificates.
+If the URL scheme is insecure, then `output.tls` is empty.